alurban/mentoring/tidal_distortion/README.md

 Newtonian Tidal Distortion
 ==========================

-A working directory with tools that help illustrate and build intuition for the physical process of tidal distortion in a binary neutron star system, using nothing but Keplerian laws of motion.
+In this problem, we will bring together a couple of basic things we know about orbits and make a toy model of a binary neutron star system.
+The goal is to use what we understand now to inform what we’re going to do next: with nothing more than Kepler’s laws and Newton’s law of gravity, we will build an intuition for what happens just before a pair of neutron stars spiral into one another, and use those insights to strategize the next step.... of science!

 Contents
 --------